-- 1. In all workloads Kernel libaio ioengine achieved maximum performance of up to 1.6M IOPS with 4 CPU cores and was unable to saturate platforms NVMe disks or PCIe switches throughput.
-Peak performance was reached at QD=8 for Random Read and Random Read/Write workloads and at QD=1 for Random Write workload.
-Beyond these queue depth values there was no IOPS improvement, but the latency increase. - 2.
-SPDK NVMe BDEV fio plugin reached up to around 10 million IOPS for Random Read workload at Queue Depth = 64, 128.
-This is similar to result measured in Test Case 2 I/O Cores Scaling using Bdevperf. - 3.
-SPDK NVMe BDEV fio plugin reached up to around 8.5 million IOPS for Random Read/Write workload at Queue Depth = 128, which is similar to result measured in Test Case 2 I/O Cores Scaling using Bdevperf. - 4.
+- 1. SPDK NVMe BDEV fio plugin reached up to around 10.2 million IOPS for Random Read workload at Queue Depth = 64, 128.
+This is similar to result measured in Test Case 2 I/O Cores Scaling using Bdevperf. - 2.
+SPDK NVMe BDEV fio plugin reached up to around 8.4 million IOPS for Random Read/Write workload at Queue Depth = 128, which is close to result measured in Test Case 2 I/O Cores Scaling using Bdevperf. - 3.
 The results for the Random Write workload exceeded what the platforms NVMe SSDs are capable of (around 4.8M IOPS).
 This is probably due to a not perfect preconditioning process, which wears off over time.
-However, these results were repeatable and still show SPDK's high scalability with increase in the I/O requests. - 5.
+However, these results were repeatable and still show SPDK's high scalability with increase in the I/O requests. - 4.
 For all workloads (when running SPDK NVMe BDEV fio plugin) with increasing queue depth, after reaching peak performance there is a noticeable performance drop.
-The reason for this degradation is still under investigation. - 6.
-The Kernel io_uring engine reached a performance peaks of 3.7-4.0 million IOPS at Queue Depth = 64 for all workloads when we configured 6 NVMe SSDs per fio job, and similarly to SPDK NVMe BDEV fio plugin starts to drop beyond this Queue Depth value.
-However, when we looked at htop we noticed that io_uring was using 8 CPU cores, because when we configured the sqthread_poll parameter to eliminate system calls io_uring starts a special kernel thread that polls the shared submission queue for I/O added by the fio thread.
+The reason for this degradation is still under investigation. - 5.
+In all workloads Kernel libaio ioengine achieved maximum performance of up to 1.67M IOPS with 4 CPU cores and was unable to saturate platforms NVMe disks or PCIe switches throughput.
+Peak performance was reached at QD=8 for Random Read and Random Read/Write workloads and at QD=2 for Random Write workload.
+Beyond these queue depth values there was no IOPS improvement, but the latency increased. - 6.
+The Kernel io_uring engine reached a performance peaks of 4.1 million IOPS at Queue Depth = 32 for Random Read workload, 4.61 million at QD = 32 for Random Write and 3.59 million at QD = 128 for Random Read/Write workload.
+Similarly to SPDK NVMe BDEV fio plugin, the performance starts to drop beyond these Queue Depth values.
+However, when we looked at htop we noticed that io_uring was using 8 CPU cores, because when we configured the sqthread poll parameter to eliminate system calls io uring starts a special kernel thread that polls the shared submission queue for I/O added by the fio thread.
+Therefore, in terms of CPU efficiency we measured up to 500K IOPS/Core for io_uring vs up to 2.5M IOPS/Core for the SPDK NVMe bdev.
+The Submission Queue Polling blog provides more information about how to eliminate system calls with io_uring. .

-SPDK NVMe BDEV Performance Report Release 20.10
+SPDK NVMe BDEV Performance Report Release 21.04